BuildingSync/schema/proposals/2020/NMEC Implementation.md

 This proposal is to provide a mechanism for storing the results of an NMEC (normalized metered energy consumption) calculation (or similar regression based analyses) within the BuildingSync schema.
 Specifically, how can model inputs, outputs, and metrics for the models be stored in a standardized fashion.

 ## Justification
 Using BuildingSync to represent data inputs and outputs for Advanced Measurement & Verification analyses can be highly useful for people needing to streamline reporting of energy efficiency savings.
-BuildingSync will not _implement_ any methodology in particular, but will provide support for serializing the analysis from different methodologies in a standardized way.
+BuildingSync will not _implement_ any methodology (i.e. it is NOT an application and does not do the analysis), but will provide support for serializing the analysis from different methodologies in a standardized way and identify input expectations for different analysis tools (formal Schematron docs will be defined in the TestSuite repo).
 # Implementation

 To tackle this, we introduce the `DerivedModelType` as follows:

 ![img](./img/DerivedModelType.png)

-- An `auc:DerivedModelType` can store multiple individual `auc:Model`s, where each model would be a different analysis method (i.e. a 2p SLR or 5p CPM).
-- An `auc:DerivedModel` can be declared in the following places:
-    - `auc:Scenario/auc:ScenarioType/auc:CurrentBuilding/auc:DerivedModel`:  A derived model placed here represents a model created for analysis of a Baseline Period
-    - `auc:Scenario/auc:ScenarioType/auc:PackageOfMeasures/auc:DerivedModel`: A derived model placed here represents a model created for a Reporting / Performance Period
-- Every `auc:DerivedModel` should make use of storing measured data using the existing 'Current Building Measured' Scenario, which is an `auc:Scenario` typed as: `auc:Scenario[auc:ScenarioType/auc:CurrentBuilding/auc:CalculationMethod/auc:Measured]`.
-The model should refer back to a 'Current Building Measured' Scenario for which the analysis was performed using the `auc:MeasuredScenarioID` element.
-The `auc:Model/auc:StartTimestamp` and `auc:Model/auc:EndTimestamp` refers to data from the 'Current Building Measured` scenario which is used to generate the model in this analysis.
+- An `auc:DerivedModelType` is defined as a child of `auc:Scenario/auc:ScenarioType` as a `auc:DerivedModel` element.
+- A `auc:DerivedModel` will refer to data from the 'Current Building Measured' Scenario and SHALL NOT DUPLICATE data.
+- The most important data contained by an `auc:DerivedModel` is:
+  - `auc:Models/auc:Model` - each model represents an analysis of the timeseries data present in the 'Current Building Measured' Scenario.
+See [Model Details](#model-details)
+  - `auc:SavingsSummaries/auc:SavingsSummary` - a summary provides a mechanism to store data related to either:
+      - a comparison between two `auc:Model` elements (consider a [Normalized Savings Case](https://github.com/kW-Labs/nmecr/blob/master/inst/vignettes/nmecr_normalized_savings.pdf)).
+      - an extrapolation of an `auc:Model` to a past / future point in time (consider a implementation of Energy Efficiency Measures and having a ['Baseline' and 'Reporting' period](https://github.com/kW-Labs/nmecr/blob/master/inst/vignettes/nmecr_overview.pdf)).
+This is also relevant in the use case where an `auc:Model` might be defined for successive years (2015, 2016, 2017, etc.) and comparison of year over year savings is relevant (i.e. % change btw 2015-2016, 2016-2017, etc.) OR comparison to a 'baseline' year is relevant (i.e. 2015 is baseline year, looking at the % change btw.
+2015 & 2016, 2015 & 2017, etc.)

 ## Model Details
 The majority of the details concerning the implemented analysis are stored as part of an individual `auc:DerivedModel/auc:Models/auc:Model`.
-This includes:
+Each model should be self contained (i.e. fully descriptive) EXCEPT for the data necessary to pull in from the 'Current Building Measured' Scenario.
+This descriptive data includes:
 - `auc:Model/auc:DerivedModelCoefficients`: Calculated coefficients for the model.
-Currently, only `auc:DerivedModelCoefficients/auc:Guideline14Model` coefficients have been explicitly defined (in reference to ASHRAE Guideline 14-2014 Figure D-1), although support for `auc:TimeOfWeekTemperatureModel` may be added.
+Currently, only `auc:DerivedModelCoefficients/auc:Guideline14Model` coefficients have been explicitly defined (in reference to ASHRAE Guideline 14-2014 Figure D-1).
+A stub element to support `auc:TimeOfWeekTemperatureModel` has been created, but needs work.
 - `auc:Model/auc:DerivedModelInputs`: Whereas `auc:Model/auc:DerivedModelCoefficients` represent actual parameters calculated for the model, this element captures more generic information about the model inputs.
     - `auc:Model/auc:DerivedModelInputs/auc:IntervalFrequency`: Frequency of data used for analysis (monthly, daily, hourly, etc.)
-    - `auc:Model/auc:DerivedModelInputs/auc:ResonseVariable`: Store general information about what the response variable is (i.e Electricity), its end use, and the units used in the model (i.e. kWh).
+    - `auc:Model/auc:DerivedModelInputs/auc:ResponseVariable`: Store general information about what the response variable is (i.e Electricity), its end use, and the units used in the model (i.e. kWh).
     - `auc:Model/auc:DerivedModelInputs/auc:ExplanatoryVariables`: Store general information about the variables used in the regression / model.
 - `auc:Model/auc:DerivedModelPerformance`: Store values associated with the characterized performance of the model, including `RSquared`, `RMSE`, etc.
 - `auc:Model/auc:TrainingPredictions`: Predictions of the response variable (yhat) using the model information defined withinfor the time intervals analyzed can be stored here.

-# Example - Forecast Method
+# Important Notes
+- A 'Current Building Measured' Scenario is defined as: `auc:Scenario[auc:ScenarioType/auc:CurrentBuilding/auc:CalculationMethod/auc:Measured]`
+- For NMEC analysis, we expect the 'Current Building Measured' Scenario to capture __all__ time series data used in the analysis.
+This includes data for __both__ the Baseline Period and the Reporting Period.
+This is to clarify that an `auc:Scenario[auc:ScenarioType/auc:PackageOfMeasures]` is NOT used to store data related to the analysis.
+While it may be included to define which measures were implemented, this has not been fully baked and details for how these should interplay will be provided at a further date.

+# Examples

+We provide an example BuildingSync document with commentary containing output data for:
+1. Forecast Method (Report-1) - based on analysis performed in the [nmecr overview](https://github.com/kW-Labs/nmecr/blob/master/inst/vignettes/nmecr_overview.pdf)
-We provide an example snippet based on analysis performed in the [nmecr overview](https://github.com/kW-Labs/nmecr/blob/master/inst/vignettes/nmecr_overview.pdf).
-Or example is performed using the SLR model instead of a TOWT model.
+2. Standard Conditions Method (Report-2) - based on the analysis performed in the [nmecr normalized savings](https://github.com/kW-Labs/nmecr/blob/master/inst/vignettes/nmecr_normalized_savings.pdf).

+Our examples are performed using the SLR model instead of a TOWT model.
+The snippet is available as [example-1](./NMEC-Implementation/SLR-Example.xml).

 | Model | Start Time | End Time |
 |:--- |:---|:---|